JosephYostos/Compliance-workshop/03-security-policies/assignment.md

 💡*Global* Network policies is not a namespaced resource, it applies to the whole cluster.

-After creating our tiers, we'll apply some general global policies to them before we start creating our main policies.
+After creating tiers, apply some general global policies to them before creating application specific policies.
 These policies include allowing traffic to kube-dns from all pods, passing traffic that doesn't explicitly match in the tier and finally a default deny policy.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/JosephYostos/Compliance-workshop/main/03-security-policies/mainfest/2.2-pass-dns-default-deny-policy.yaml
 ```

-Now go to calico cloud UI and check the created policies under each tier
+Now go to Calico Cloud and check the created policies under each tier

 ![Image Description](../assets/global-policies.png)

   Security Policies
 ================
-Now that we have our foundation in the Policy Tiers, we need to start applying policies to restrict traffic.
+Now that we have our foundation in the Policy Tiers, start applying policies to restrict traffic.

 In this example, we will apply two global policies:
 - pci-restrict:  allow traffic to flow between pods with the label 'pci=true'.